zcoo/fluss/website/docs/engine-flink/getting-started.md

 | [SQL delete from](writes.md#delete-from)          | ✔️    | Only in batch mode.                    |
 | [SQL update](writes.md#update)                    | ✔️    | Only in batch mode.                    |
 | [SQL lookup join](lookups.md)                     | ✔️    |                                        |

+For Flink's DataStream API, you can see [DataStream API](docs/engine-flink/datastream.mdx) for more details.

 ## Preparation when using Flink SQL Client
 - **Download Flink**